Kariimm98/fileutils/README.md

 # fileutils
-class that checks if the path exist, is a directory or file, contains white spaces
+class that checks if the path exist, is a directory or file, contains white spaces.